expkg-zone58/pdfbox/readme.md

 * save image of rendered pdf page.

 AI (Deepseek) generated [documentation](doc.md)
+* The Apache Pdfbox 3 [FAQ](https://pdfbox.apache.org/3.0/faq.html) may be useful.

 # Install
-Pre-built `pdfbox-x.y.z.zar` files are available on the releases page.
+Pre-built `pdfbox-x.y.z.zar` files are available on the [releases](releases) page.
 They can be installed using the standard respository functions or using the GUI.

 # Usage
 ```xquery